jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (e) ensuring that, where children and young persons require care under the Act, they have—
     (i) a safe, stable, and loving home from the earliest opportunity; and (ii) support to address their needs:
-  (f) providing a practical commitment to the principles of the Treaty of Waitangi (te Tiriti o Waitangi) in the way described in this Act:
+  (f) providing a practical commitment to the principles of the Treaty of Waitangi (te Tiriti o Waitangi):
   (g) recognising mana tamaiti (tamariki), whakapapa, and the practice of whanaungatanga for children and young persons who come to the attention of the department:
   (h) maintaining and strengthening the relationship between children and young persons who come to the attention of the department and their—
     (i) family, whānau, hapū, iwi, and family group; and